Treatment of women by the Taliban: From 2021 to the present day

 On 20 December 2022, the Ministry of Higher Education informed the country's public and private universities that women were suspended from university education.
 The ministry stated that female attendance would remain suspended "until a suitable environment" had been established at universities and promised that it would provide such a setting soon.
 However, BBC News pointed out that they had previously reneged on similar promises to reopen secondary education.
 Some Taliban leaders told BBC News that they disagreed with restrictions on female education.
 The Taliban decision was also widely condemned internationally.

-The following day, there were reports by the Wall Street Journal, The Times and The Guardian that the Taliban had banned primary schools for girls, effectively constituting a total ban on female education.
-However, NPR and The New York Times quoted statements by the Taliban Ministry of Education in which it denied banning girls primary education.
+Some provinces still allow secondary education for girls despite the ban.

 Government

 On 17 August 2021, shortly after the Fall of Kabul, a senior member of the Taliban cultural commission, Enamullah Samangani, called on women to join the government.
 In contrast, in early September, the Taliban said that women would not be allowed to "work in high-ranking posts" in the government and "ruled out" women in the Cabinet.
 The acting Cabinet announced by the Taliban on 7 September consisted only of men.